eoswolf/clangen/docs/dev/code/localization.md

 Example: If I want to reference the string "general settings", used in the settings screen.
 It currently lives in `screens/settings.en.json` (again, ignoring all the bits before and including the `en` folder).
 To make this readable to `i18n`, remove the `.en.json` part.
 We now have `screens/settings`, which references the entire file.
 To get the specific item we want, add the relevant key afterward: `screens/settings/general`, in this case.

 `i18n` uses dot notation to indicate file hierarchy.
-Therefore, replace all the slashes wih dots: `screens.settings.general` is the final key that `i18n` needs to translate that string.
+Therefore, replace all the slashes with dots: `screens.settings.general` is the final key that `i18n` needs to translate that string.

 You **must** include the full file location, starting from the ISO code.
 Failing to do so means that i18n will return the key rather than your shiny value.